 Though no formal education is required, screenwriters usually gain knowledge and skills from previous experience.
 They usually possess prior experience as freelance writers or editors.
 Creativity and talent are essential when seeking a career in screenwriting.
 Patience, self-motivation and the ability to accept criticism are also essential.
 Screenwriters must also be able to understand filmmaking, possess creative writing skills and be an expert in film language.

 Screenwriters adapt or write scripts for film or television, providing synopses and shooting scripts, and collaborating and rewriting on deadlines.
 No formal training is required for screenwriters, but some hold degrees or attend training programs, and prior experience as a freelance writer is helpful.
-Screenwriters must be motivated, patient and resilient, and writers and authors can expect to see a 2% increase in the number of job opportunities available between 2014 and 2024.
+Screenwriters must be motivated, patient and resilient, and writers and authors can expect to see little or no change in the number of job opportunities available between 2018 and 2028.